Disability Insurance Legal Services

 Used to protect future earnings, disability insurance is supposed to replace your income in the event that you become physically unable to work.
 Most people use health insurance to cover medical costs due to a severe injury or sickness, however, without disability insurance, not many individuals are prepared for the loss of wages that follow a tragedy.

-At Rosen Moss Snyder LLP, we help clients throughout the Philadelphia region, from Montgomery County to Maryland, securing the disability benefits they deserve to counter the wages they have lost due to a disabling medical condition.
+At Rosen Moss Snyder LLP, we help clients throughout the Philadelphia region, from Montgomery County and Bucks County to Maryland, securing the disability benefits they deserve to counter the wages they have lost due to a disabling medical condition.

 To see if we are the legal team for you, here is An Overview of the Types of Disability Cases We Handle.
 We work with our clients’ healthcare providers, employers, and insurance company to collect all necessary documentation to file, defend, or appeal for disability benefits.